-Intercept points are specifications that have long been used as key design criteria in the RF world as a metric for communications intermodulation distortion performance of a device in the signal chain (for example, amplifiers, mixers, etc.).
-Use of the intercept point, rather than strictly the intermodulation distortion, allows for simpler system-level calculations.
-Intercept points, like noise figures, can be easily cascaded back and forth through a signal chain to determine the overall receiver chain intermodulation distortion performance.
-The relationship between intermodulation distortion and intercept point is depicted in Figure 85 and Figure 86.
+Intercept points are specifications that have long been used as key design criteria in the RF world as a metric communications intermodulation distortion performance of a device in the signal chain (e.g., amplifiers, mixers, etc.).
+Use of the intercept point, rather than strictly intermodulation distortion, allows for simpler system-level calculations.
+Intercept points, like noise figures, can be easily cascaded back and forth through a signal chain to determine the overall receiver chain's intermodulation distortion performance. relationship between The intermodulation distortion and intercept point is depicted in Figure 103 and Figure 104.